jsfehler/pytest-splinter4/README.rst

 Browser fixture
 ---------------

-As mentioned above, browser is a fixture made by creating splinter's Browser object, but with some overrides.
+As mentioned above, the ``browser`` fixture is an instance of splinter's Browser object, but with some overrides.

 *  visit
     Added possibility to wait for condition on each browser visit by having a fixture.